High School Cyberskills Curriculum

 Five lessons for Grade 11, in the form of educational reading, surveys of opinions & thoughts, and class discussion; and

-Five lessons for Grade 12, in the form of educational reading, surveys of opinions & thoughts, and class discussio
+Five lessons for Grade 12, in the form of educational reading, surveys of opinions & thoughts, and class discussion

 Methodology and Approaches